 The following policy highlights were provided by the House and Senate Conference Committee.

-For individuals and families, the Tax Cuts and Jobs Act:
+For individuals, the Tax Cuts and Jobs Act:

-- Continues to allow people to write off the cost of state and local taxes – up to $10,000.
-Gives individuals and families the ability to deduct property taxes and income – or sales – taxes to best fit their unique circumstances.
+- Continues to allow the write off of state and local taxes – up to $10,000.

-- Takes action to support more American families by: Expanding the Child Tax Credit from $1,000 to $2,000 for single filers and married couples to help parents with the cost of raising children.
+- Expands the Child Tax Credit from $1,000 to $2,000 for single filers and married couples.
 The tax credit is fully refundable up to $1,400 and begins to phase-out for families making over $400,000.
 Parents must provide a child’s valid Social Security Number in order to receive this credit.

 - For homeowners with new mortgages on a first or second home, the home mortgage interest deduction will be available up to $750,000.